 Know What You Have So You Can Know What You Need With a Content Analysis

-I’m not a fan of disorder–I could have coined the phrase “a place for everything and everything in its place.”
-While it bugs my husband whenever he can’t find something in the same place he left it, my almost obsessive need to organize really comes in handy in my job as a content strategist.
+I’m a writer so I love content, but I’m an even bigger fan of the content strategy.
+Who doesn’t love a good spreadsheet?
+Basically, I’m not a fan of disorder–I could have coined the phrase “a place for everything and everything in its place.”
+While it bugs my husband whenever he can’t find something in the same place he left it, my almost obsessive need to organize really comes in handy in my job – and especially when developing a content strategy.

 When you have a lot of disparate content, there are a few things that are probably true:

 - Some of it is outdated and is no longer serving a helpful purpose to your audience

 - Much of your content falls into one stage of the buyer’s journey, leaving gaps at other stages where your audience isn’t being properly served